iimohammad/meeting_rooms/README.md

 ### Config Settings

 ## Usage
--Navigate to the application URL in your web browser.
+- Navigate to the application URL in your web browser.
--Register for a new account or log in with an existing account.
+- Register for a new account or log in with an existing account.
--View the list of available meeting rooms.
+- View the list of available meeting rooms.
--Select a room, date, and time for your reservation.
+- Select a room, date, and time for your reservation.
--Confirm your reservation.
+- Confirm your reservation.
--To cancel a reservation, navigate to your profile page and select the reservation to cancel.
+- To cancel a reservation, navigate to your profile page and select the reservation to cancel.
 ##Admin Interface
 The admin interface can be accessed at `http://localhost:8000/admin`.
 You can log in with the superuser account created during setup.
 From the admin interface, you can manage users, meeting rooms, and reservations.

 ## Technologies Used
--Django
--HTML/CSS
+- Django
+- HTML/CSS
--JavaScript (optional, for frontend interactivity) -SQLite (default database)
+- JavaScript (optional, for frontend interactivity)
+- SQLite (default database)

 ## How to Test Project